Technology and the key competencies

 - Developing the technological knowledge necessary for evaluating within a technological modelling context or to explain how and why products and/or systems work.

-This project provided opportunities to evaluate authentic technological modelling.
+A soft toy story: Technological modelling and practice combine – throught this project, year 7 students at Columbia College had opportunities to evaluate authentic technological modelling.
 It also made students curious about how technologists carry out modelling in different contexts and built a broader knowledge of technological modelling.

 Using language, symbols, and texts